 '''

 ./configure --prefix=/usr \

 --localstatedir=/var \

 --disable-logger \

---disable-syslogd \

 --disable-whois \

 --disable-servers

 '''

+'''

 --disable-logger

+'''

 This option prevents Inetutils from installing the logger program, which is used by scripts to pass messages to the System Log Daemon.
-Do not install it because Util-linux installed a version earlier.
+Do not install it because Util-linux installs a more recent version.